babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 - What is `AnyRenderable`
 - What Operators can I use?

-## Writing a custom component (optional)
+## How to write a component which is not in Design Library
 **Introduction** to Design Library.
 Why is it there and how is it related with Bento?
-How can I write my own component if I need a custom component?
-Here I'll mention what Atomic components are.
+How do I find a component I need to use?
+What to do if I cannot find a component?

 ## BabylonBoxViewController from scratch (optional)
 Note: I'm still thinking if that should be a part of the article.